 Armstrong Teasdale has a rich history with more than 115 years of experience counseling clients through their most complex legal challenges.
-Over the past century, the firm has grown tremendously and now boasts nearly 500 attorneys and staff members in offices across the country.
+Over the past century, the firm has grown tremendously and now boasts more than 530 attorneys and staff members in offices across the country.

 Business lawyers Thomas Harper Cobbs (pictured) and John E. Bishop form a law partnership, Bishop and Cobbs, in St. Louis on January 1, 1901.

 New partners are added regularly in the early years.
 In 1927, William Armstrong joins as an associate.
 He becomes a partner in 1931 and Armstrong is added to the firm name in 1939.

 Kenneth Teasdale, a good friend of William Armstrong and well-known St. Louis-based trial lawyer, joins the firm and in 1949 Teasdale is added to the firm name.